RF-dragon/Ramox/README.en.md

 ### Functions to be implemented

 - One-click playing recordings
-- Quickly send files, images and videos
+- Quickly send files, images, and videos

 ### Functions not currently planned to implement

 - UI
 - Displaying history messages
-- Sending or receiving name cards, money transfer and maps
+- Sending or receiving name cards, money transfers, and maps
 - Moment

 ### Effect